Skip to main content

 Why Start a Business in New York City

-New York City is home to Wall Street, the world's largest media companies, and a startup ecosystem that raised over $30 billion in venture funding in recent years.
-If your business operates in finance, media, advertising, fashion, legal services, or tech, an NYC address carries weight that few other cities can match.
-Clients, partners, and investors recognize a Manhattan address as a signal of legitimacy and ambition.
+New York City is home to Wall Street, the world's largest media companies, and a startup ecosystem that typically attracts $25-30 billion in venture funding per year.
+If your business operates in finance, media, advertising, fashion, legal services, or tech, an NYC address signals legitimacy and ambition to clients, partners, and investors.

-Beyond credibility, New York offers unmatched access to talent, networking events, and industry conferences.
+New York also offers broad access to talent, networking events, and industry conferences.
 The city's business density means potential clients and partners are concentrated in a small geographic area.
 Even if you operate remotely, having a New York address connects your business to this ecosystem.
 Many e-commerce brands, consulting firms, and SaaS companies use an NYC virtual office to establish their East Coast presence without relocating.

 New York Taxes and Business Costs You Should Know